xiaogangLi/tensorflow-C3D/README.md

 ### 3 Genreate directory
 `cd ../C3D/Code`
 `run python make_dir.py`
-Then some subfolders will be generated in ../C3D/Raw_Data and ../C3D/Data,where name of the subfolders is your class names defined in label.txt.
+Then some subfolders will be generated in ../C3D/Raw_Data and ../C3D/Data, where name of the subfolders is your class names defined in label.txt.

 ### 4 Prepare video clips for training
 According to the class, copy your raw videos to subfolders in ../C3D/Raw_Data.
 Optionally, you can use the public HMDB-51 dataset, which can be found [here](http://serre-lab.clps.brown.edu/resource/hmdb-a-large-human-motion-database/).